HOME

 I am Eric J. Dedace from the Sariaya Tourism Council and I would like to update you about our church.
 There has been some renovations done largely through the efforts of our parish priest Msgr. melecio Verastigue with the help of the parishioners and some donors.
 The convent has been beautified and is now called the Residential Museum, while the area behind it, an enclosure that has been vacated by a Catholic High school is now being developed as a Devotional Park.
 Aside from the putting up of the likenesses of saints, a Last Supper set up, a Resurrecion, conference rooms, two mortuaries, a fountain, a Lady of lourdes Grotto and a frieze on the fouteen Stations of the Cross, a reception area for weddings and gatherings is being constructed, so the area will become very functional.

 Likewise, the area below the convent was converted into a Franciscan Museum with the help of the Touirism Council in honor of the town's patron saint, St. Francis of Assisi.
-The permanent exhibits include church relics like a big broken bell, an incense burner, old candelabras, and the like together with photos in tarpaulin form depicting the old and new look of the church, that used to be brick roofed prior to 1947.There are also exhibits on St. Francis three devotions namely the Belen, the Eucharist and the crucified Christ, with a life size nativity scene plus tarpaulin photos of the Belen Festival held from December 15-23 since 2005, aside from an altar scene with a mannequin dressed up as a priest.
+The permanent exhibits include church relics like a big broken bell, an incense burner, old candelabras, and the like together with photos in tarpaulin form depicting the old and new look of the church, that used to be brick roofed prior 47.There are also exhibits on St. Francis three devotions namely the Belen, the Eucharist and the crucified Christ, with a life size nativity scene plus tarpaulin photos of the Belen Festival held from December 15-23 since 2005, aside from an altar scene with a mannequin dressed up as a priest.
 The Cross portion is devoted to Sariaya's 18th century icon, the Santo Cristo de Burgos, with tarpaulin photos of its medieval Burgos original in Spain, Sariaya lenten rituals and scenes from the Holy Wednesday street play Santo Kristo: Isang Senakulo now on its second year, with townspeople dressed up in 1st century AD Rome and jerusalem costumes.
 Also on display is an old Santo Cristo once used for Good friday rituals now bald - headed presumably from the plucking of its hair by devotees, together with a wooden Santo Cristo de burgos carved from the fallen half of the once massive Acacia tree at the church patio that fell on October 2001, plus old santo Cristo tapis, some of which were arranged to form the Franciscan tau sign.
 An area is also devoted to the Sariaya's thirs patron, San Isidro de Labrador, whose feast day of may 15th is a centuries old tradition, now called the Agawan Festival that showcases the town's legendary hospitality and religious heritage.
 The Franciscan corner includes wooden likenesses of St. Francis, and his relic, part of his skeleton glass encased in a small metal cross said to be traditionally kissed by devotees every Monday, ands tarpaulin photos of Assisi, Italy.The church patio is likewise renovated, with the area beneath the treated Acacia Tree now serving as a parking area for vehicles.

 Waypoints photographers can return and update their artistry throughout the Sariaya Church complex, including the belfry where one can take in bluish Mount Banahaw scenery with the red roofed church dome as appropriate backdrop.
-My e mail address is sinangag@gmail.com should interested photographers need assistance and backgrounders for a better appreciation of this waypoint venue.
+My e mail address is should interested photographers need assistance and backgrounders for a better appreciation of this waypoint venue.
 Much thanks for featuring the Sariaya Church.

 By: Eric_J_Dedace 2007